 TCPView is a Windows program that will show you detailed listings of all TCP and UDP endpoints on your system, including the local and remote addresses and state of TCP connections.
-On Windows NT, 2000 and XP TCPView also reports the name of the process that owns the endpoint.
+On Windows Server 2008, Vista, and XP, TCPView also reports the name of the process that owns the endpoint.
 TCPView provides a more informative and conveniently presented subset of the Netstat program that ships with Windows.
 The TCPView download includes Tcpvcon, a command-line version with the same functionality.

 When you start TCPView it will enumerate all active TCP and UDP endpoints, resolving all IP addresses to their domain name versions.
-You can use atoolbar button or menu item to toggle the display of resolved names.
-On Windows XP systems, TCPView shows the name of the process that owns each endpoint, including the service name (if any).
+You can use a toolbar button or menu item to toggle the display of resolved names.
+TCPView shows the name of the process that owns each endpoint, including the service name (if any).

 By default, TCPView updates every second, but you can use the Options|Refresh Rate menu item to change the rate.
 Endpoints that change state from one update to the next are highlighted in yellow; those that are deleted are shown in red, and new endpoints are shown in green.

 You can close established TCP/IP connections (those labeled with a state of ESTABLISHED) by selecting File|Close Connections, or by right-clicking on a connection and choosing Close Connections from the resulting context menu.

 You can save TCPView's output window to a file using the Save menu item.